Moment maps and cohomology of non-reductive quotients: -moment maps for complex group actions on K ahler manifolds

-\begin{rem} For a real or complex vector space $V$ the notation $V^*_{(\RR)}=\Hom_{\RR}(V,\RR)$ will denote the real dual space, and for a complex $V$ we set $V^*_{(\CC)}=\Hom_{\CC}(V,\CC)$ for the complex dual space.
-By slightly abusing this notation, we will often write simply $V^*$ for the dual when it is clear from the context whether we mean real or complex dual. \end{rem}
+\begin{remark} For a real or complex vector space $V$ the notation $V^*_{(\RR)}=\Hom_{\RR}(V,\RR)$ can be used to denote the real dual space, and for a complex vector space $V$ the notation $V^*_{(\CC)}=\Hom_{\CC}(V,\CC)$ can be used for the complex dual space.
+We will often abuse notation by writing simply $V^*$ in each case, in the hope that it will be clear from the context whether we mean the real or complex dual. \end{remark}